logsem/cerise-stack-monotone/README.md

 - `region_invariants_static.v`: Lemmas for manipulating frozen standard resources.

-- `region_invariants_batch_uninitialized.v`: Lemmas for manipulating uninitialized standard resources.
+- `region_invariants_batch_uninitialized.v`: Lemmas for manipulating uninitialized
+  standard resources.

-- `region_invariants_allocation.v`:
+- `region_invariants_allocation.v`: Lemmas for allocating a range of standard resources.

 - `sts.v`: The definition of *stsCollection*, and associated lemmas.
+In particular: priv/pub/temporal future world relations (all these definitions are parametrized by the standard states and three relations over them transitions.
+  These are instantiated in `region_invariants.v`)

-- `logrel.v`: The definition of the logical relation.
+- `logrel.v`: The definition of the unary logical relation.

 - `monotone.v`: Proof of the monotonicity of the value relation with regards to public future worlds, and private future worlds for non local words.

-- `fundamental.v`: Contains *Theorem 6.1: fundamental theorem of logical
+- `fundamental.v`: Contains *Theorem 4.4: fundamental theorem of logical
   relations*.
 Each case (one for each instruction) is proved in a separate file (located in the `ftlr/` folder), which are all imported and applied in this file.